Tangent $\infty$-categories and Goodwillie calculus: The Goodwillie Tangent Structure: Formal Construction

 We recall Lurie's model for the $\infty$-category of $\infty$-categories from~\cite[3.0.0.1]{lurie:2009}.

-\begin{definition} Let $\Catinf$ be the simplicial nerve~\cite[1.1.5.5]{lurie:2009} of the simplicial category whose objects are the quasi-categories, and for which the simplicial mapping spaces are the maximal Kan complexes inside the usual functor $\infty$-categories:
+\begin{definition} Let $\Catinf$ be the simplicial nerve~\cite[1.1.5.5]{lurie:2009} of the simplicial category whose objects are the $\infty$-categories, and for which the simplicial mapping spaces are the maximal Kan complexes inside the usual functor $\infty$-categories: